 The full cost of sales formula may entail:

 Cost of sales = (Beginning inventory + Direct raw materials cost + Direct labor costs + Indirect labor costs + Indirect material costs + Overheads) – (Ending Inventory + returns + discounts)

 Many businesses generally have a hard time when it comes to figuring out the value of unsold inventory at the end of the reporting period.
 It becomes expedient to use an estimated value.

 The UK Financial Reporting Standard (FRS) allows businesses to use up to three different methods to calculate closing inventory, including:

-- Weighted-average: It entails dividing the total cost of items bought or produced by the total number of products with the period.
+- Weighted average: It entails dividing the total cost of items bought or produced by the total number of products within the period.
 This gives you an average cost for all times.
 So, if you have 1,000 units and the average value is £20, the closing inventory comes to $20,000.
 The valuation method works well with mass-produced items.

 - First in, first out: The method assumes that the first items produced or bought were the first items that were sold.
 Businesses that sell perishable products tend to prefer this method.